usdot-its-jpo-data-portal/cv_pilot_ingest/README.md

 	- Record the Access Key ID and Secret Access Key ID (you will need them in step 4)

-3) Have access to Python 3.6+.
+3) Have access to Python 2.7 or Python 3.6+.
 You can check your python version by entering `python --version` and `python3 --version` in command line.

 4) Save your AWS credentials in your local machine, using one of the following method:
 	- shared credentials file: instructions at https://boto3.amazonaws.com/v1/documentation/api/latest/guide/configuration.html#shared-credentials-file.